-The Title V State Abstinence Education Grant Program (Title V Abstinence-Only Program) allocates \$50 million per year to states for Fiscal Years 2010-2014.
+The Title V State Abstinence Education Grant Program (Title V Abstinence-Only Program) allocates \$50 million per year to states for FYs 2010-2014.
 ACF administers the grant program.
 The Title V Abstinence-Only Program requires states to provide three state-raised dollars or the equivalent in services for every four federal dollars received.
 The state match may be provided in part or in full by local groups.
 All programs funded by the Title V Abstinence-Only Program must promote abstinence from sexual activity as their exclusive purpose and may provide mentoring, counseling, and adult supervision toward this end.
 Programs must be medically accurate and age-appropriate and must ensure abstinence is an expected outcome.

-- The State of Utah, Department of Health, Division of Family Health and Preparedness received \$319,037 in federal Title V abstinence-only funding for Fiscal Year 2010. - The department has issued an application announcement for available funds under the state's Title V abstinence-only grant program.
-At the time of publication, sub-grantees had not yet been determined. - In Utah, sub-grantees will provide the match.
+- The State of Utah, Department of Health, Division of Family Health and Preparedness received \$343,627 in federal Title V abstinence-only funding for FY 2011. - The agency provides sub-grants to six34 local public and private entities.35 - In Utah, sub-grantees provide the match.

 The Utah Department of Health, Division of Family Health and Preparedness implements the state's Title V Abstinence-Only Program.
-Public and private entities are eligible to apply for sub-grants that will be awarded through a competitive process.
-Funded programs will serve young people ages 10-16 that belong to racial and ethnic minority groups or reside in areas of the state with high teenage birth rates, as well as young people in the juvenile justice system.
-The Department of Health has not selected specific curricula that sub-grantees must use; however, sub-grantees must demonstrate the medical accuracy of their programs.
+Funded programs serve young people ages 10-16 that belong to racial and ethnic minority groups or reside in areas of the state with high teenage birth rates, as well as young people in the juvenile justice system.
+Sub-grantees provide programming in both school-based and community-based settings, and are using the following three curricula: Choosing the Best, Teen Outreach Program (TOP), and WAIT (Why Am I Tempted) Program.36